-Run jointly by Carers Trust and The Children’s Society Young Carers in Focus partners, we are working with schools across England to share good practice, provide relevant tools and training, and to celebrate the great outcomes that many schools achieve for young carers.
-This initiative is funded by The Queen’s Trust and The Big Lottery Fund.
+Run jointly by Carers Trust and The Children’s Society, we are working with schools across England to share good practice, provide relevant tools and training, and to celebrate the great outcomes that many schools achieve for young carers.
+This initiative is currently funded by The Queen’s Trust and The Big Lottery Fund.

 What does Young Carers in Schools offer schools?

-- Young Carers in Schools Award – enabling you to gain recognition from several leading charities for their effective practice.
+- Young Carers in Schools Award – enabling you to gain recognition from leading charities for your effective practice.